jasonpinlacdev/DessertApp/README.md

 # DessertApp
-This repo contains the work for the DessertApp
+This repo contains the implementation for the take home DessertApp.